 It’s felt weird to not be taking photos, writing reviews, or interacting with other bookstagrammers as much as I did before the move.
 I’m always encouraging friends to never feel bad if they have to take a break or post more infrequently, but I’m really bad at taking my own advice. 😦 That being said, I’m going to try to be gentle with myself this month.
 We still have a lot to do around the house, and with the holidays coming up, we’ll be extra busy.
-I’m hoping to write reviews of each book I read, as well as some other posts.
-(You can see a sneak peek below! 😁) But will I be posting photos and blog content every day, or even every other day?
+I’m hoping to write reviews of each book I read.
+But will I be posting photos and blog content every day, or even every other day?
 Probably not.
-And that’s okay. ❤
+And that’s okay.

 Empire of Storms by Sarah J. Maas

 This is a book I started in November, but I’m planning to finish it sometime in the next few days.
 I’ve heard that the ending is… well, emotionally devastating. 😥 So we’ll see how that goes!
 But so far, I’m loving the story, and I was so happy to return to this world after some time away.
 You can read a synopsis here!